shivansh/smoketestsuite/README.md

 ```

 ## Automation tool
-An (in-progress) implementation of the automation tool briefly described [here](https://lists.freebsd.org/pipermail/soc-status/2017-July/001079.html).
+An implementation of the automation tool briefly described [here](https://lists.freebsd.org/pipermail/soc-status/2017-July/001079.html).
 The following diagram summarizes how different components fit with the testcase-generator -

 ![Automation-Tool](architecture.png)